fbaprepfinder

 What's the cost difference between Amazon's old prep service and a third-party prep center?

 Most US-based third-party prep centers charge $0.20–$5.00+ per unit depending on complexity.
 Standard prep (inspection, polybag, FNSKU label, light kitting) typically clusters at $1.00–$2.00 per unit.
-Amazon's discontinued service was priced similarly per-unit for standard prep, so the cost delta for most sellers is small — the bigger change is who you call when something goes wrong.
+Amazon's discontinued service was priced similarly per-unit for standard prep, so the cost delta for most sellers is small.
+The bigger change is who you call when something goes wrong.